 VAT

-The value added tax (VAT) rate in France in 2024 remains at 20 per cent for most goods and services, which is the standard rate.
-Reduced VAT rates apply to certain categories of goods and services, including food, books and medical products, as well as cultural and educational services.
-These measures are aimed at supporting the accessibility of important goods and services for all segments of the population.
+The value-added tax rate in France, for the year 2024, is kept at a standard rate of 20 per cent for most goods and services.
+Reduced VAT rates apply to specific classes of goods and services, such as food, books, medical products, and all cultural and educational services, with the purpose of offering support for accessibility in basic goods and services to all strata of the population.

-France’s tax system in 2024 continues to demonstrate a balance between providing the necessary funding for public services and creating a favourable environment for economic development.
-Although tax rates in France remain relatively high compared to some other countries, they contribute to maintaining a high level of social protection and quality of life, which is a key priority of French tax policy.
+The tax system in France in 2024 continued to properly balance raising necessary funds for public services and creating an environment conducive to economic development.
+French tax rates have remained relatively high when judged in relation to other countries, but they are very helpful in maintaining a highly desirable level of social protection and quality of life, which is the essential keynote of French tax policy.

 Taxes in Germany 2024